...

 How to Revamp Your Bathroom Without Breaking the Bank

 No matter how small your space is, remodelling a bathroom is no small feat.
 There are a lot of things to consider, such as design, functionality, and, most importantly cost.
-On average, remodelling a bathroom in the UK cost as much as £4,000, and an extra £1,000 for all the extra fixtures.
+On average, remodelling a bathroom in the UK cost as much as £4,000.
+That’s not to mention an extra £1,000 for all the extra fixtures.

 For a homeowner on a budget, it might sound like too much.
 But that’s what we’re here for.
 Here are five ways to revamp your bathroom without having to break the bank: